Welcome to the next installment of our interview series where folks share their thoughts about Big Travel with Small Money!

 What do you now know about collecting miles and points which you wish you knew when you started out?

 Some credit cards are easier to get than others.
-Barclay Arrival Plus is a must-have credit card.
+Barclaycard Arrival Plus World Elite Mastercard is a must-have credit card.
 I have 1, but my wife doesn’t.
 If I had applied for that card early on for her I would have probably had her approved.
 Now that she has 10 or more credit cards, it’s been much harder getting this card approved.

 What would your readers be surprised to know about you?